lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 2. Train undergraduate students with technical data skills needed to support a strong career in data-intensive science.
 3. Increase awareness of job potential in the data-intensive science space.
 This supported students "seeing" a career path potential that could be empowered by technical data science skills.
 3. Support and empower faculty in adding data-intensive curriculum into their existing courses.
-This would then scale data skills being available at each institution rather than depending upon our team to teach!
-This step was critical.
+This would then scale data skills being available at each institution rather than depending upon our team to teach.
+This goal was critical.
+This goal was the element that would scale the effort empower others.

-### Components of the program

-The program components included:

-* Weekly data skills workshops
-* Student-driven project based learning (internship style) to reinforce skills through application.
-* Faculty mentorship and training to add technical data skills elements to their courses (train the trainer)
-* Peer to peer mentorship where students from the previous years would return and mentor the current cohort.
-* Lots of evaluation surrounding both participant satisfaction with the program, sentiment around belonging to the science community and around learning.

-I will talk more specifically about the elements of this program in a separate blog.
-Each of the above elements were carefully designed with this audience in mind.

 <div class="notice--success" markdown="1">
 **IMPORTANT:** Students and faculty were financially supported to participate in this program.
 It is critical in any effort focused